kgex/trafficflowyolov8/README.md

 # <div align="center">TrafficFlow</div>

-* TrafficFlow is an open-source project developed by [KGXperience](https://kgx.nivu.me) designed for the automated vehicle surveillance of a given region.
+* TrafficFlow is a project developed by [KGXperience](https://kgx.nivu.me) designed for the automated vehicle surveillance of a given region.
 * The project consists of an object detection pipeline that tracks the entry and exit of vehicles by keeping track of their numberplate.
 * The object detection pipeline is built using YOLOv8 and the dashboard is built using Thingsboard server.